Memphis Retaliation Lawyers

 Best practices say to keep emotions and personal feelings out of the workplace to avoid retaliating against an employee.
 Managers and supervisors need to be trained on what retaliation in the workplace and how to avoid it.
 There may be times where you may have to reprimand an employee for something he or she has done When considering any adverse action, review whether the employee has filed a complaint or participated in an investigation.
 It is important that you as the supervisor to follow your company’s policies and procedures and avoid discipling the employee more severely than other employees who have engaged in similar misconduct or performance problems.
 Additionally, documentation is important.
 Memorializing the reasons for taking adverse action against the employee will be helpful for the employer in a retaliation complaint is brought against you.

-Moreover, the company as a whole can take proactive measures to prevent retaliation.
+Moreover, the company as a whole can take proactive measures to prevent retaliation, and to prevent a person to get fired for retaliation.
 When an employee files a complaint or participates in an investigation instruct the individual and all those involved in the complaint process that retaliation is prohibited.
 After an employee engages in protected activity someone from human resources, should follow up with that employee to see if he or she has experienced retaliation.
 Employers should conduct mandatory training on discrimination, harassment, and retaliation for all employees develop an anti-retaliation policy so that hat all employees are put on notice and know what reporting mechanism are in place.